Pandithurai

 Pandithurai is a 1992 Indian Tamil-language film directed by Manoj Kumar.
 The film stars Prabhu and Khushbu.
 It was released on 15 January 1992, and completed a 100-day run.
-The film was remade in Telugu as Bava Bavamaridi (1993), in Hindi as Bandhan (1998), and in Kannada as Baava Baamaida (2001).
+The film was remade in Telugu as Bava Bavamaridi (1993), in Hindi as Bandhan (1998), in Kannada as Baava Baamaida (2001) and in Bangladeshi Bengali as Bhalobashar Shotru (2005).

 Plot

-Pandithurai left his mother and his father to live with his newlywed sister and his rich brother-in-law Malaisamy.
+Pandithurai left his mother and his father to live with his newlywed sister and his rich brother-in-law, Malaisamy.

-A few years later, Pandithurai becomes an uneducated angry youth but respects Malaisamy more than anything.
-Malaisamy's daughter Muthulakshmi who studied in the city comes back to her village.
+A few years later, Pandithurai becomes an uneducated, angry youth, but respects Malaisamy more than anything.
+Malaisamy's daughter, Muthulakshmi, who studied in the city, comes back to her village.
 She then falls in love with Pandithurai.
-Malaisamy, who is respected among the villagers, has a secret relationship with Sindamani, a stage dancer.
-Pandithurai tries to stop their relationship but he fails and Malaisamy evicts him from his house.
+Malaisamy, who is respected among the villagers, has a secret relationship with Sinthamani, a stage dancer.
+Pandithurai tries to stop their relationship, but he fails, and Malaisamy evicts him from his house.

 The rest of the story is how Pandithurai punished his brother-in-law and married Muthulakshmi.